-The Business of Emotion is a paean to the era of big data by Big Data: monetizing attention, addicting users and somehow creating loneliness in the biggest, most sociable crowd ever seen on earth.
+The Business of Emotion is a great song.
+It’s satire on the era of big data by the band Big Data: monetizing attention, addicting users and somehow creating loneliness in the biggest, most sociable crowd ever seen on earth.
 It’s dark, dystopian, dehumanizing.
 It’s about how faceless organizations use data to turn people’s attention into money.

 I love it.
 It might be my career’s theme song.
 But to understand why, you need to sing it with conviction.

 Bear with me.
 I need to take you on a brief, nerdy, detour.

 This is one of my favorite scenes from Star Trek.
 Captain Picard learns that a god-like being Q is testing all of humanity through a game.
 Q expects humanity to fail, and quotes Shakespeare at Stewart.
 So Stewart quotes Hamlet (a pretty negative guy all around) right back at him:

 What he might say with irony, I say with conviction.